 Children waved from the side of the street as we cruised by in the convertibles.
-Behind us was another classic BMW, a MG with driver and passenger in matching driving helmets, and a few other classics.
-I am sure it was a sight to see as we drove by waving and soaking in the moment.
+Behind us was another classic BMW, an MG with driver and passenger in matching driving helmets, and a few other classics.
+I am sure it was a sight to see as we drove by waving and soaking at the moment.

 As Cole Porter crooned about love and life we were reminded of not only the evolution of cars but of cities and history.
 While we can step back in time and ride in an 80-year-old classic BMW we are surrounded by the regeneration and growth of a city that has seen hardships and hard work.

 Check out all of our Czechia Travel Guides